-- Our school council; representatives from each class (KS1 & KS2) meet regularly to discuss school matters. - Our Worship Council; representatives from each class (KS1 & KS2) meet regularly to discuss matters relating to Collective Worship.
+- Our school council; representatives from each class (KS1 & KS2) meet regularly to discuss school matters. - Collective Worship focuses on a social and emotional aspect of learning each half term (New Beginnings, Getting on and Falling Out, Going for Goals, Good to be Me, Relationships, and Changes) In addition, we focus on a Christian Value half termly too (Friendship, Trust, Peace, Koinonia, Compassion and Creation).
+Key events from the Christian Calendar are acknowledged and celebrated too. - Our Worship Council; representatives from each class (KS1 & KS2) meet regularly to discuss matters relating to Collective Worship.
 PSHE themes and our Christian values form the basis of our Collective Worship. - Residential visits in Key Stage 2 where there is a particular focus on developing pupils' self-esteem and independence, giving them opportunities to develop leadership skills and positive group work. - Themed weeks; such as our annual 'Friendship Week' focussing specifically on relationships. - Visiting speakers: members of the clergy/medical professionals/sports professionals. - Early Club and After School Club 'wrap around' provision.

 We also ensure that we incorporate and respect all social, moral, spiritual and cultural issues, encouraging our children to think about their place within Britain as citizens.
 We include the five British Values (democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths/beliefs) within our teachings to establish an effective and safe school environment.
+E SCHOO